fizzwiz/search/blog/TOC/Getting Started/Welcome.md

-# 🌟 Welcome to the `@fizzwiz/prism` Blog
+# 🌟 Welcome to the `@fizzwiz/search` Blog

-> **“Patterns are the building blocks of solutions.”**

-Welcome to your go-to source for mastering the `@fizzwiz/prism` library — where elegant design meets practical execution.
-Here, we blend **deep concepts** with **hands-on examples** to show how algorithmic patterns can unlock cleaner, smarter, and more scalable code.
+> **“Search is exploration — lazy, declarative, and infinitely flexible.”**

+Welcome to the home of **@fizzwiz/search**, where we break down the art of building powerful search processes using **lazy iteration**, **declarative expansion**, and **optional async parallelism**.

+Short, focused posts will guide you through how `Search` and `AsyncSearch` help you traverse large or infinite spaces with clarity and elegance.

 ---

 ## 🔍 What You’ll Discover

-* 🧠 **Deep Dives** – uncover the abstractions, interfaces, and design philosophies behind each core pattern.
+* 🧠 **Concept Guides** – understand lazy search, queues, traversal strategies, and declarative expansion.
-* 🧪 **Practical Walkthroughs** – follow real-world use cases and examples to see `pattern` in action.
+* 🛠️ **Practical Walkthroughs** – see how `Search` and `AsyncSearch` are used in real scenarios.
-* 🚀 **Changelogs with Context** – track detailed updates with each release, highlighting new patterns and improvements.
+* 🚀 **Release Notes** – clear, contextual updates showing what changed and why.

 ---

-## 🤝 Who This Blog is For
+## 🤝 Who This Blog Is For

-This blog is designed for:
+This blog is perfect for:

-* Developers exploring reusable algorithmic and computational patterns,
+* Developers exploring search strategies and lazy algorithms,
-* Contributors tracking the library’s evolution and API updates,
+* Engineers building async or distributed pipelines,
-* Anyone who loves expressive, structured, and maintainable code.
+* Curious minds who enjoy elegant abstractions and structured thinking.

-If you’re curious, thoughtful, and passionate about solving complex problems — you’ll feel right at home.
+If you enjoy expressive, high‑signal code — you’ll feel right at home.

 ---

-## 📌 Stay Updated
+## 📌 Stay Curious

-Fresh posts bring fresh ideas — every release is paired with clear explanations, examples, and guidance.

----
+New posts arrive with each release, bringing fresh insights and examples.

-> *“Happy Patterning!”*
+> *“Happy Searching!”*
 > — `@fizzwiz ✨`